oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 The `context` control information returns the context URL (see [OData-Protocol](#ODataProtocol)) for the payload.
 This URL can be absolute or [relative](#RelativeURLs).
+The fragment portion of the context URL MUST NOT be percent-encoded.

 The `context` control information is not returned if [`metadata=none`](#metadatanoneodatametadatanone) is requested.
 Otherwise it MUST be the